Maragtas: Historicity

-In 1582, Loarca was not cognizant of any writing system used by the natives of Panay.
-Yet, at the later part of the Spanish colonization, it was discovered that various forms of ancient Filipino writing system were existing, including those used in the Visayas.
-The Archives of the University of Santo Tomas in Manila, which contains the biggest collection of ancient documents in this writing system guarantees the proof of this.
+At the time, Loarca was unaware of any writing system used by natives of Panay, but later colonisers encountered a variety of native writing systems in use throughout the archipelago, including those in the Visayas.
+The Archives of the University of Santo Tomas contains the biggest cache of early colonial documents in Baybayin, used in Tagalophone parts of Luzon to the north.

 Scott himself had no doubt regarding the historicity of an event that led to the transmission of an oral tradition that came to be known as the "Maragtas".
 He said in the revised version of his doctoral dissertation, published in 1984:

 There is no reason to doubt that this legend preserves the memory of an actual event, but it is not possible to date the event itself or to decide which of its details are historic facts and which are the embellishment of generation of oral transmission.